woodjazz/nsg-library/README.md

 ---------------------------
 BUILDING: ALL PLATFORMS
 ---------------------------
-Install CMake 2.8 or superior
+Install CMake 2.8 or superior.

-You need a c++11 compliant compiler
+You need a c++11 compliant compiler.

 ---------------------------
 BUILDING: ANDROID